 - In person – drop your repeat slip in to reception having clearly marked the items required.
 Tip: a tick is better than a cross as some patients use a cross to indicate the items they don't want!

-- Online – via the link at the top of this page.
-Please note hat new users are required to complete a simple registration process to use this facility.
+- Online – via the link at the top of this page. *Please note that new users are required bring photo ID and fill out a registration form at either sugery before completing the simple online process to use this facility.

 Telephone requests are not accepted unless in exceptional circumstances (i.e. housebound).